Counter-intelligence and counter-terrorism organizations

 Nations differ in how they implement their system of counter-intelligence and counter-terrorism organizations.
 This page summarizes several countries' models as examples.

 As a response to global terror, the United States Department of Defense has created and implemented various special operations forces in the Air Force, Army, Navy, and Marine Corps.
-These elite forces deployed to high risk areas in the East to conduct their missions.
-These missions included direct action against groups, counter intelligence, and reconnaissance.
+These elite forces deployed to high-risk areas in the East to conduct their missions.
+These missions included direct action against groups, counterintelligence, and reconnaissance.
 The Air Force special forces are referred to combat controllers.
 The Army special operators are known as Rangers and are the army's version of Navy special operators, better known as the Navy Seals.
 Finally, the Marine Corps has instilled various special operations to the Corps: The Raiders, Recon, and Force Recon.

-These elite personal are in the top 1% of all active military.
+These elite personnel are in the top 1% of all active military.
 Each force endures their own specialized training course that they must pass in order to be awarded the operator title.
 Often, the war on terror goes unknown to the public.
-The public eye is not exposed to even half of what actually occurs in the war on terrorism and it is important for officials to remain discrete in their mission and covert actions.
+The public eye is not exposed to even half of what actually occurs in the war on terrorism, and it is important for officials to remain discrete in their mission and covert actions.

+The Cia's statement about current day goals is, "Our mission is straightforward but critical, leverage the power of information to keep our nation safe.
+Our problem set is complex and cannot be solved by one person alone.
+Our officers have a wide range of expertise.
+Together, we work tirelessly day in and day out, to ensure the continued safety of our nation.
+We rely on diverse ideas, experiences, and skills.
+We are Analysts, Graphic Designers, Operations Officers, Engineers, Librarians, Computer Scientists, Accountants, Doctors, and Linguists, from all walks of life.
+Working together to protect the values we cherish as Americans.
+We collect and analyze foreign intelligence, conduct covert action, and develop innovative technology.
+US policymakers including the President of the United States, make decisions informed by the information we provide.
+We do work with our partners in the Intelligence Community, Department of Defense, and law enforcement agencies on many complex issues, ranging from counterintelligence to counter terrorism.
+We are the nation’s first line of defense.
+We accomplish what others cannot accomplish and go where others cannot go.
+We are, the Central Intelligence Agency."